udata setup instructions

 Install virtual env and dependencies

-python3 -m venv venv
+python3 -m venv .venv

-source venv/bin/activate
+source .venv/bin/activate

-pip install -e .
+pip install --group dev -e .

-You can find common errors and workarounds for Macos on udata documentation.
+You can find common errors and workarounds for MacOS on udata documentation.

 Info